Wondering if baptism is your next step?

 Every baptism in the New Testament was by immersion

-“Then both Philip and the man went down into the water and Philip baptized him.
-When they came up out of the water….”
+… both Philip and the eunuch went down into the water, and he baptized him.
+When they came up out of the water, the Spirit of the Lord carried Philip away, and the eunuch … went on his way rejoicing.
 Acts 8:38-39

 It is the best way to picture a burial and resurrection